Iamsdt/Notesv2/Training/course/Data Engineering.md

 ## Module 11: Data Visualization and Reporting
 1. Basics of Data Visualization
-2. Common Visualization Tools Overview:
-   - Google Data Studio
-   - Tableau
-   - Power BI
-3. Creating Dashboards and Reports
+2. Creating Dashboards and Reports
 4. Best Practices for Data Presentation
 5. Connecting BigQuery to Visualization Tools